-After Illness Symptoms: Staff/Student return to work/school when asymptomatic (or symptoms have significantly resolved) along with a negative COVID-19 test result to confirm that illness was not diagnosed as COVID-19.
+After Illness Symptoms: Staff/ Student return to work/school when asymptomatic-or symptoms have significantly resolved along with a negative COVID-19 test result to confirm that illness was not diagnosed as COVID-19.
 School communication letter if prior testing awareness.

-After Confirmed Contact:

-Fully-vaccinated staff and student continues attending work/school as long as asymptomatic and then receive testing on day 5 (as per 1/12/2022 CDPH guidance).
+After Confirmed Contact: Staff and students continue attending work/school as long as asymptomatic and then receive testing between days 3-5 (as per 1/12/2022 CDPH guidance).
 They continue to monitor for symptoms and receive additional testing if new symptoms develop.